 Knowing the facts about the disease may help to diffuse the stigma.
 Here are some important things to understand about diabetes:

 - Diabetes is a serious disease.
-It was the seventh leading cause of death in the U.S. in 2010.
+It was the seventh leading cause of death in the U.S. in 2015.
 Diabetes increases your risk of having heart disease or stroke.
-Other complications may include kidney failure, nerve damage, eye problems and foot problems
+Other complications may include kidney failure, nerve damage, eye problems and foot problems.

 - Eating too much does not cause diabetes.
 The exact cause of type 1 diabetes is not known.
 However, genetics and environmental factors may play a role.
-Type 2 diabetes is caused by family history and lifestyle factors
+Type 2 diabetes is caused by family history and a combination of lifestyle factors.

 - Risk factors for type 2 diabetes go beyond obesity.
-Though weight is a risk factor for type 2 diabetes, you will not develop it just because you are overweight.
+Though weight is a risk factor for type 2 diabetes, you don’t have to be overweight to develop type 2 diabetes.
 Many people who have diabetes are at a normal weight, while some people who are obese might never get diabetes.
-Other risk factors include: age, race, physical inactivity, and high cholesterol
+Other risk factors include: age, race, physical inactivity, high blood pressure and high cholesterol.

 - Certain conditions can cause diabetes.
 Gestational diabetes is a common condition due to hormone changes in pregnant women.
-Other diseases and certain medications may also cause diabetes, including steroids, medicines to treat mood and immunosuppressive agents (used for transplants)
+Other diseases including endocrine diseases and autoimmune disorders can cause diabetes.
+Certain medications may cause diabetes as well, including steroids or medicines to treat mood.

 What You Can Do